steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-getting-started.md

 [upload examples/svg-dashboard-helper-SKILL.md]
 [upload my-new-speed-design.svg]

-Please look at the stock speed gauge in the instruments/ folder and apply the same animation behavior to my new design.
+Please fetch the stock speed gauge from the instruments/ folder and apply the same animation behavior to my new design.

 My animated element is called "speedometer_needle" in my new SVG.
 Keep the same behavior as the original.
 ```

-**Why provide the GitHub URL?**
+**Why this workflow is better:**
-- Claude can fetch the stock gauge directly from the repo
+- Only 2 files to upload instead of 3
-- Claude can see all the other gauges for reference
+- Claude fetches the latest version from GitHub
-- Claude can read the project documentation
+- Less clutter, cleaner conversation
-- You only need to upload 2 files instead of 3!
+- Ensures you're using the current stock gauge
-- Ensures consistency with the dashboard project
+- Less confusing - you just focus on your new design

 **If you want different behavior,** say so:
 ```